IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ## Exporting and Importing VMs

-VMs can be exported to a file and later imported to any XenServer host.
+VMs can be exported to a file and later imported to any Citrix Hypervisor server.
 The export protocol is a simple HTTP(S) GET, which should be performed on the master if the VM is on a pool member.
 Authorization is either standard HTTP basic authentication, or if a session has already been obtained, this can be used.
 The VM to export is specified either by